tostenzel/autodiff/README.md

 </p>

 **edugrad** is the most simple and accesible implementation of a deep learning framework.
-Its purpose is to reveal the core components of such libraries, explaining their functionality and underlying programming principles.
+Its purpose is to reveal the core components of such libraries.

 ## Key Features